twinstae/trpg-stelo/src/pages/ko/numenera/ashes-of-the-sea.md

-The items the PCs need are a navigational system from area 1, a power battery from area 2, a dimensional interface from area 3, and 3 io and 1 bio-circuitry.
+The items the PCs need are a navigational system from area 1, a power battery from area 2, a dimensional interface from area 3, and 3 *io* and 1 *bio-circuitry*.
 Those items, plus some miscellaneous parts and know-how, when plugged into the proper ports in the arrival dome, allow the PCs to make a one-use teleportation device that should send them back to where they came from.

+> Io is a kind of battery.
+It
+might look like glowing
+crystals, metallic boxes
+etched with symbols,
+a synth tube crackling
+with static, and so on.

+> Bio-circuitry is a quasiliving circuit board.
+It looks like a mesh
+of veins and nerves
+in a skin-like gel.

 ### 불편한 벌레와의 조우

+> Although normally not present in cold climates, these chaliks have adapted (or have been biologically engineered) to thrive in the cooler temperatures of this region.

-A swarm of twelve chaliks lives in this cave, feeding on ceiling-flyers and whatever else stumbles into this area.
+A swarm of twelve [챌릭](/ko/numenera/mini-bestiary#챌릭-chalik-2-6) lives in this cave, feeding on ceiling-flyers and whatever else stumbles into this area.
 These big insects can propel themselves across or through the